 What Is an Independent Medical Examination?

-First of all, we don’t like the use of the term “independent” when referring to a medical examination ordered and scheduled by a long term disability insurance company.
-An independent medical evaluation (IME) is an exam conducted by medical professionals that are not associated with your case currently.
-The word independent is in quotes as we do not believe most of these physicians are really independent.
-We prefer to call these exams “Compulsory Medical Exams.”
-These exams are meant to be impartial, but some insurance companies hire the same doctors repetitively because they tend to write reports in favor of the insurance company.
+An independent medical examination (IME) is an exam performed by a medical professional not currently associated with your case.
+However, we don’t like using the term “independent” when referring to a medical examination ordered by a disability insurance company.
+The word independent is in quotes because we do not believe these physicians are really independent.
+We prefer to call them “compulsory medical exams.”
+They are meant to be impartial, but some insurance companies hire the same doctors repeatedly because they usually write reports in favor of the insurance company.

-Thus, you should carefully review your insurance policy to determine whether you must go to this doctor.
-If you have a clause in your contract that says you must “cooperate” with the insurance company in its investigation into your claim, and you fail to “cooperate” by not going to a medical exam, then you may be denied benefits for your refusal present for the medical evaluation.
-If you are asked to submit to multiple IMEs, it is within the insurance companies’ legal rights to request them.
+Thus, you should carefully review your insurance policy.
+If your contract has a clause that says you must “cooperate” with the insurance company in its investigation into your claim, and you fail to “cooperate” by not going, you may be denied benefits for your refusal to attend an IME.

 What Happens During an IME?